Traffic Ticket FAQ in Virginia

-Start by deciding how you will plead―guilty or not guilty―and then take proper action before the court date listed on your VA traffic ticket.
-If you fail to act in time, the court could suspend your driver’s license and eventually report the past due amount to a collections.
+Start by deciding how you will plead―guilty or not guilty―and then take proper action before the court date listed on your Virginia traffic ticket.
+If you fail to act in time, the court could suspend your driver's license and eventually report the past due amount to a collections.

 If you decide to plead guilty, learn more on paying a traffic ticket.
 In many cases, drivers have the convenient option to pay online.
 If you decide to plead not guilty and contest the traffic ticket, visit our page on fighting your traffic ticket.
 Get the facts of pleading not guilty as soon as possible in case you need to subpoena any witnesses.

 VA doesn't dismiss traffic tickets.
 Instead, it offers "safe driving points" to offset any demerit points you might have accumulated on your driving record.
 If you hold a valid Virginia driver's license, can earn safe points in two ways:

-- Driving for one calendar year without any violations or suspensions
+- Driving for 1 calendar year without any violations or suspensions

 - Completing a state-approved driver improvement clinic

-The highest balance of safe driver points you can accumulate is 5.
+The highest balance of safe driver points you can accumulate is 5 points.
 You can earn these 5 safe driving points every 2 years by completing a driver improvement clinic.
 See our page on Defensive Driving for more details.